-Here is my criteria for a great garden and a great garden doesn’t have to have all of these to make it wonderful.
-I give a boquet for each of these, 5 boquets is a fabulous garden.
+Here are my criteria for a great garden.
+A great garden doesn’t have to have all of these to make it wonderful but when it does it will be a fabulous experience.
+I give a bouquet for each of these.

-- Location–there is a great view, a superb destination and geographically interesting
+Location–there is a great view, and arriving there is a superb destination.
+The place is geographically interesting and exciting.

-- Design moves you thru the garden, the hardscape, the seating, the surprises you discover
+Design moves you through the garden, the hardscape, the seating, the surprises you discover around the bend

-Then Alain Barton, head gardener of Versailles believes a really great garden insprires romance and I love this idea, hope you do too.
+Alain Barton, gardener at Versailles for over 30 years and eventually head gardener, believes a really great garden inspires romance and I love this idea, hope you do too.

 The Garden Guide’s Garden Finder site is based in the United Kingdom and lists gardens from 66 countries around the world.
-It provides a remarkable finder feature which allows you to search for gardens in the vicinity of your destination.
-The site includes descriptions, reviews and garden web links to allow you to research the destination. http://www.gardenvisit.com/gardens
+The site includes descriptions, reviews, and garden web links to allow you to research the destination. http://www.gardenvisit.com/gardens

 Garden Search: Your gateway to the world’s botanic gardens, Botanic Gardens Conservation International Garden Search Lists gardens in over 100 countries